University of Tennessee Anthropological Research Facility: Present

-Today, the Body Farm covers 2.5 acre of land and is surrounded by razor-wire and fences.
+As of November 2023, the Body Farm covers 2.5 acre of land and is surrounded by razor-wire and fences.
 Instead of just one body, approximately forty bodies are studied at the same time in different scenarios.
 The information gathered by studying how the body decomposes because of digestive enzymes, bacteria, and insects is most often used to determine the postmortem interval.
 Knowing the length of time that has passed since death helps a great deal when attempting to reconcile the information gathered at the crime scene with alibis given by possible suspects.
 Thus this information is often a critical detail and may be used to invalidate a false alibi and lead to a conviction.

 Since 2000, the Federal Bureau of Investigation has sent evidence response team agents to a facility course to gain training in clandestine-grave discovery and excavation.

 Selected cases

 Arson and entomology

 William Bass and his students did not isolate themselves through their own studies at the Body Farm; they also received forensic cases from law enforcement in which they could lend their expertise.
 One situation, case "91-23", involved arson upon a car on the border of Tennessee.
 After using other various forensics on the body including bone examinations, Bass and his team were able to identify the victim.
 The only other question was how long ago the victim had died; with this, they turned toward entomology, and more specifically, the life cycle of flies.
 Two of Bass' graduate students collected maggots and puparia on the scene and took them back to the Body Farm to study and after procedural observation and testing, the puparia appeared to be "charred" from the same fire that brought an end to the car and the body.
 This observation gave significant evidence that the man had been dead in his car for almost an entire life cycle of a blow-fly (approximately two weeks) before fire was even set to it.
 Because of this, Bass and his team were able to determine a more accurate time of death, which helped place authorities in the right direction in search of the murderer(s).